jo2lxq/rs485-sec/README.md

   02: DataSet 2  (Monitoring at the far end)

  ## A-B: CT's connection point, one of {m-s1, s1-s2, s2-s3, s3-s4}
   If DataSet 1, "A-B" is "m-s1".
   If DataSet 2, "A-B" is "s3-s4".

  ## C: Attack point, one of {m, s1, s2, s3, s4}
   If "C"="s2", the attacker is located at Server ID=2

-## DataSet Format
+## Data Format

 ## Explanations of Each Attack Scenario

 * DataSet of Spoofing Attack (XX Code: 01)

-  Spoofing happens when an attacker reads the first 4 request bytes and makes a collision, and replies a spoofed message on behalf of the true slave.
-This dataset contains the observation of the request frames.
+An attacker transmits jamming signals on the communication line after reading the first four bytes of a request from the Client.
+Here, the first four bytes contain the Server ID and register address, and the attacker can identify the spoofing target.
+The jamming signals break the later part of the request frame including the CRC16 checksum area.
+Then, the legitimate server just considers that it has received a broken message and does nothing.
+Instead, the attacker transmits its spoofed response message as the legitimate Server.

-* DataSet of Simple Random Collision Attack (XX Code: 02)
+* DataSet of Random Collision Attack (XX Code: 02)

-  Collision Attack happens when an attacker overrides the frame sent by someone.
+An attacker transmits jamming signals on the communication line at random when it observes a legitimate signal on the line.
+This destroys the request frames from the Client, and the communication between the Client and the Server would be denied.

 * DataSet of Horizontal Scan Attack (XX Code 03)

-  Horizontal Scan happens when an attacker accesses wide-range of the devices in a network.
+An attacker requests Servers on the network by changing the Server ID from ID=01H to 7FH, expecting some form of response, including an error response, from the specified Server if it exists.

 * DataSet of Vertical Scan Attack (XX Code 04)

-  Vertical Scan happens when an attacker accesses wide-range of the registers of a device.
+An attacker requests to read from a wider range of register addresses instead of a smaller set of register addresses one by one.
+The purpose of this attack is to explore data – which are usually not used in system operation and are not exchanged on the communication line but still exist on the Server.

 * DataSet of Evil Twin Attack (XX Code: 05)

-  Evil Twin happens when an attacker sends a request, and overrides the previous request.

-## Cite the following paper

-*
+An attacker sends requests on behalf of the legitimate Client.
+The requests are identical to those of the legitimate Client.
+However, accepting and responding to the attacker’s requests should be avoided, and these kinds of anomalous requests should be detected.

+## References

+Please cite the first paper (i.e., [1]) when you publish your research with this dataset.

+[1] Hideya Ochiai , Md Delwar Hossain, Pawissakan Chirupphapa, Youki Kadobayashi, Hiroshi Esaki, "Modbus/RS-485 Attack Detection on Communication Signals with Machine Learning", (to be announced), 2023.

+[2] Pawissakan Chirupphapa, Md Delwar Hossain, Hiroshi Esaki, and Hideya Ochiai, "Unsupervised Anomaly Detection in RS-485 Traffic using Autoencoders with Unobtrusive Measurement", IEEE International Performance, Computing, and Communications Conference (IPCCC), 2022.

+[3] Md Delwar Hossain, Hideya Ochiai, Tatsuya Arisawa, Youki Kadobayashi, "Smart Meter RS-485 Spoofing Attack Detection by LSTM Deep Learning Approach", IEEE Swiss Conference on Data Science (SDS), 2022.